 |Individual Citizen||Ten percent (10%)|

-What are the documents needed to apply for Tax Treaty Benefit?
+(c) What are the requirements to apply for Preferential Tax Benefits on dividends?

 The following rules shall be observed in accomplishing CORTT: